Known for its prolific fruiting and speedy high, the Albino A+ strain is a good option for first-time growers who like the albino aesthetic.

 All species of different plants and fungi have innumerable strains, but there are a lot more strains when a species is used and bred by humans.
 For example, cannabis plants have a particularly rich array of strains.
-Other examples include apples (Granny Smith vs. Macintosh), tulips, roses, kava, kratom, and much more.
+Other examples include apples (Granny Smith vs. Macintosh), tulips, roses, kava, kratom, and more.

 Albino A+ is a distinct strain within the species of Psilocybe cubensis, and other strains within that same family of species can be wildly different from one another.
-Other samples could have a much higher psilocin or psilocybin content, whereas others grow differently or have their own distinct quirks that make them unique.
+Other samples could have a much higher psilocin or psilocybin content, whereas others grow differently or have their distinct quirks that make them unique.